OmniSharp/omnisharp-roslyn/BUILD.md

 **"DotNetVersion"**: The .NET SDK version used for the build.
 Can be used to pin to a specific version.
   Using the string `Latest` will retrieve the latest version.

-## depversion.json

-A listing of all dependencies (and their desired versions) used by `project.json` files throughout the project.
-Allows for quick and automatic updates to the dependency version numbers using the **SetPackageVersions** target.

 # Artifacts generated